A5321: Decay of HIV-1 Reservoirs in Participants on Long-Term Antiretroviral Therapy: The ACTG HIV Reservoirs Cohort (AHRC) Study

 Treatments Or Drugs Involved With Study

-You must be taking and planning to continue your current anti-HIV medications.
-These medications will not be supplied through this study.
+Anti-HIV medications will not be supplied through this study.

 Duration Of Study